 A marketing strategy is a long-term plan carried out to promote the goods and services of a company.
 Strategies are the long-term plans made to achieve the organizational goal and marketing deals in the selling or promotion of goods and services with a primary aim of customer satisfaction.

-Dabur’s marketing strategy aims at continuing its brand image by providing a variety of products and using print media and sales promotion for reaching out to its customers.
+Dabur’s marketing strategy aims to continue its brand image by providing a variety of products and using print media and sales promotion to reach out to its customers.

 Dabur already holds on to print and television advertising and recently is planning to take over digital media as a medium for advertising its products.

 As we have seen, the cancer patients were paid homage in the advertising of Dabur Vatika, as a salutation notice for battling with the disease.
 The commercial will reach the consumer’s emotional side; mostly the ladies who use the Dabur Vatika.